-The Board of the International Organization of Securities Commissions ("IOSCO") has published this consultation report, prepared by the Task Force on Over-the-Counter Derivatives Regulation.
+The Board of the International Organization of Securities Commissions ("IOSCO") has published this report, prepared by the Task Force on Over-the-Counter Derivatives Regulation.
 The report seeks to analyze the potential impact of mandatory post-trade transparency in the credit default swaps ("CDS") market.
-This analysis is based upon a review of relevant works of international standard-setting bodies and academic literature, an examination of publicly available transaction-level post-trade data about CDS and a survey of market participants and other market observers regarding their use of certain publicly available post-trade data and its perceived impact on the market.
-The IOSCO Board seeks the views of stakeholders on the questions posed in this report to inform its final report on post-trade transparency in the CDS market.
+This analysis is based upon a review of relevant works of international bodies and academic literature, an examination of publicly available transactionlevel post-trade data about CDS, a survey of market participants and other market observers regarding their use of certain publicly available post-trade data and its perceived impact on the market and consideration of comments received on a consultation version of the report.